 Returning students may be required to meet with an academic advisor, and/or submit an academic plan consistent with the timely graduation policy, in order to be considered for readmission.

-If you were academically disqualified from Cal State LA and wish to seek reinstatement, you must follow the application procedure and meet minimum eligibility requirements to qualify for consideration.
+In addition to the above returning student types, if you were academically disqualified from Cal State LA and wish to seek reinstatement, you must follow the appropriate application procedure, and also meet readmission eligibility requirements to qualify for consideration.
 Readmission after disqualification is not automatic.
-Students must wait at least two terms before applying for readmission.
+Disqualified students must wait at least two terms before applying for readmission.
 For readmission, students must satisfy the terms and conditions from the disqualification interview as documented in the student's file by the academic advisor.
 Students must also have a cumulative grade point average (GPA) that is at or above the minimum for their class level when they apply.